theartofcomputerprogramming/mmixsamples/README.md

 # mmixsamples
-Sample code in MMIX assembly language for the MMIX computer designed by DonalD Knuth for The Art of Computer Programming books
+Sample code in MMIX assembly language for the MMIX computer designed by Donald Knuth for The Art of Computer Programming books

 ## Code